itiligent/ai/ISM-Control-Discovery-Prompt-Instructions.md

 ---

-## Step 1: Create A Frozen Ledger Index
+## Step 1: Create A Frozen Section Ledger Index

-Create a new frozen ledger when:

-- The document is being scanned for the first time; or
-- The document has changed since the last scan.
+- Frozen ledger = fixed document map + fixed evidence index
+- Freezes the document structure
+- Stops the model from re-reading the document differently each time.
+- Freezes the eligible document sections
+- Locks in which sections are considered relevant for ISM mapping in the second step.

+> [!NOTE]
-- Do not reuse an old frozen ledger for a changed document.
+> Do not reuse an old frozen ledger for a changed document, You must create this for each scan

 ---